book review: She Likes It, Hey Micah

 I love it when a book surprises me.

 She Likes It, Hey Micah surprised me.
 Twice.
 I’m not going to elaborate.
+No spoilers!

-Why romance books are worthwhile:
+Why romance books are worthwhile

 Micah responding to Fischer’s shunning of romance books: “These books are more than just love stories, Fischer.
 They’re about growth, and acceptance, and finding a person who makes you want to be better….
 Maybe I like knowing that I’m going to find a happy ending in each of these books because I’m not sure if I’m going to find my own.”